-Depending on who is in the group I might present some of these activities as being good exercise rather than calling it a game, as some people think that playing games is for young people and childish.
+Depending on who is in the group, I might present some of these beanbag activities as good exercise rather than calling it a game, as some people think that playing games is for young people and childish.
 Below you will find five different types of beanbag activities.

-1. Sometimes I place an empty wastepaper basket quite close to a resident, hand him/her three beanbags and ask him to throw one of them into the basket.
-If he gets it in, I move the basket a bit further away and ask him to throw another one and so on.
-If he misses, he gets another go at it and if he misses again I quickly move the basket back to the last successful position, praise the effort and say: this is how far you managed to do it, well done.
-You should always aim to end an activity on a positive note.
+1. Sometimes, I place an empty wastepaper basket quite close to a resident, hand him/her three beanbags and ask him to throw one of them into the basket.
+If he gets it in, I move the basket a bit further away and ask him to throw another one, and so on.
+If he misses, he gets another go at it, and if he misses again, I quickly move the basket back to the last successful position, praise the effort and say: this is how far you managed to do it, well done.
+Always aim to end the activity on a positive note.

-2. Use a stool and place it about between ½ and 2 yards in front of the resident depending on their physical ability.
+2. Use a stool and place it between ½ and 2 yards in front of the resident, depending on their physical ability.
 Hand them three bean bags and ask them to throw the bags, one at a time to land on the stool without them falling off.
 It is a lot harder than it sounds.
-You will want the participants to land at least one bean bag, so if it looks like failure quickly move the stool a bit closer.
-If they didn’t get one on at all, just give them another go until they are successful.
+You will want the participants to land at least one bean bag, so if it looks like failure, quickly move the stool a bit closer.
+If they didn’t get one on at all, give them another go until they are successful.

 4. If you have a resident who likes to fidget with things and their hands like to be busy.
 Holding and manipulating a bean bag can be soothing and also a good exercise for the hands.
 Great passive exercise.

 5. If you don’t have any props to hand, throw one of the bags a distance away and then try to land several more on top of the first one.